tracy-git123/tracy-git123.github.io/projects/edaproject.md

 ---

 Millions of people move to Johannesburg every year in search of opportunities, yet the housing market is not able to keep up with demand.
-The government's Department of Human Settlements fund housing programmes in all municpalities such as Johannesburg in order to provide housing to citizens.
+The government's Department of Human Settlements has various housing programmes in all municpalities such as Johannesburg in order to provide housing subsidies to citizens.
+A housing subsidy is a once-off grant paid by government to qualifying beneficiaries for housing purposes.
+The grant is not paid in cash to beneficiaries but, rather, is paid to the seller of a house or, in new subsidised housing developments, the grant is used to construct a house.
+The title deed of the constructed house is then registered in the name of the beneficiary.

-This project explores the housing applicant data for citizens in the City of Johannesburg which stood at approximately 450,000 applicants in 2018.
+This project explores the housing subsidy applicant data for citizens in the City of Johannesburg which stood at approximately 450,000 applicants in 2018.

 <div class="text-center p-4">
   <img width="600px" src="../img/4.PNG" class="img-thumbnail" >
 </div>

-This page is split into two sections and covers 5 insights I extracted from the dataset and also 5 things I did to clean the dataset and improve data quality.
+This page is split into two sections, Insights and Data Cleaning - and covers 5 insights I extracted from the dataset and also 5 things I did to clean the dataset and improve data quality.
+I have included snippets of the Python code used in my analysis and made use of the Seaborn library and Tableau to create data visulisations.

 # Insights
-I explored the data graphically using the Seaborn data visualisation library.

-### 1. I looked at the number of housing applications made from 1994 to 2018.
+### 1. Number of housing applications made from 1994 to 2018
-- Apart from the initial spike when the housing program was launched, the top 3 years for housing applications were in 2008 (72,755 applications) followed by 2017 (47,642 applications) and 2000 (32,408 applications).
+- Apart from the initial spike when the housing program was launched, the top 3 years for housing applications were:
+  - 2008 (72,755 applications)
+  - 2017 (47,642 applications)
+  - 2000 (32,408 applications)
 - The average number of applications over this period was 17,622.
 <div class="text-center p-4">
   <img width="400px" src="../img/application per year.PNG" class="img-thumbnail" >
 </div>

-### 2. Next I wanted to know how many housing applicants are there in each region of Johannesburg?
+### 2. Distribution of applicants across each region of Johannesburg
+- Region D has the most applicants.
+Soweto is located in Region D which is one of the most populated areas in Johannesburg.
+Soweto alone is home to 1.2 million people out of Johannesburg's 5.6 million population.
 ```cpp
 sns.countplot(x=newdf['Region '], order=['A','B','C','D','E','F','G'])
 ```